martin31hao/File-caching-Proxy-for-DS/README.md

 # File-caching-Proxy-for-DS

-A LRU file caching proxy with one-copy semantic for distributed system to improve performance of file operations between client and server

 ## Synopsis

+This is a LRU file caching proxy with one-copy semantic for distributed systems to improve performance on file operations between client and server

 ## Code Example

 The tools directory contains binary tools that perform I/O operations.
 These will work on Linux x86 64-bit platforms (e.g., Andrew servers).

 The lib directory has lib440lib.so.
 This is an interposition library that will redirect file operations to RPC calls.
-It is used just like mylib.so in [a link](https://github.com/martin31hao/C-lib-for-data-serialization/tree/master/Interpose):
+It is used just like mylib.so in [this project](https://github.com/martin31hao/C-lib-for-data-serialization/tree/master/Interpose):

     LD_PRELOAD=lib/lib440lib.so tools/440read foo

 (Use env if you are not running bash).